architect-templates/react/README.md

 Want to try deploying this to a cloud environment?
 Architect's got you covered there, too!
 It only takes a minute to [sign up for a free account](https://cloud.architect.io/signup).

-You can then [register each component](https://docs.architect.io/getting-started/introduction/#register-a-component) to your free environment and [deploy the application](https://docs.architect.io/getting-started/introduction/#deploy-to-the-cloud).

-To do this, run the following commands.
-"example-environment" is the name of the free environment that is created when you register with Architect.
+You can then [deploy the application](https://docs.architect.io/getting-started/introduction/#deploy-to-the-cloud).
+To do this, run the following commands. "example-environment" is the name of the free environment that is created when you register with Architect.

 ```sh
 # Register and tag the node-rest-api component with Architect Cloud's component registry